dlhaines/rubyStubServer/README.md

 * localhost:9292/not\_empty/exists.json -> ["not_empty/exists.json"]
 * localhost:9292/subdir/get\_default\_file\_not\_exact\_file.json ->
 ["subdir/default.json"]

+## Stub configurations
+You should expect to configure the Stub server for your current testing needs.
+To add a configuration simply put the required files in a directory available to the server and pass that directory name to the server on startup.
+The format of the directory and files is described above.
+A couple of standard / sample configurations are included in the build.
+This allows trivial installation of a server for selected APIs uses.
+It is easy to supply a new configuration for new needs.
+Inclustion in the build is simply to provide examples.
+They aren't complete implementations of anything.

+The current configurations included are:

+* canvas
+* demo01

+The Canvas configuration files are in standard/canvas directory.
+These files include a *check.sh* file that can be used as a quick local check to see if the stub server is working as expected.

 ## Running the server remotely
 The server need not run on the same host as the consumer.
 If ports